cnizzardini/cakephp-swagger-bake/README.md

 [Cake Routing documentation](https://book.cakephp.org/4/en/development/routing.html) which describes in detail how to add, remove, modify, and alter routes.

+#### Missing CSRF token body

+Either disable CSRF protection on your main route in `config/routes.php` or enable CSRF protection in Swagger UI.
+The library does not currently support adding this in for you.

 ## Reporting Issues

 This is a new library so please take some steps before reporting issues.
 You can copy & paste the JSON SwaggerBake